Wesley-Ryan/Mo-Data-Mo-Problems/README.md

 **Now that we're all caught up, let's jump in:**

-The project was scheduled to last for 4 weeks with the main objective of adding an Administration dashboard, Authentication and a new data source.
+The project was scheduled to last 4 weeks with the main objective of adding an Administration dashboard, Authentication and a new data source.
 With a team of frontend engineers, data scientists and _moi_ heading up the backend we headed out into the wild with the hopes of pulling relevant data from Twitter, running it through an MPL model and delivering it to our new fancy Admin dashboard.

 ### The Process